guilhem13/KnowLedgeGraph3/Readme.md

 ```shell
 docker run -p 8072:8080 elifesciences/cermine:1.13
 ```
-- the ontology made by the TLA pipeline directly from arxiv API with X papers
+- the ontology made by the TLA pipeline directly from arxiv API with X papers.
+Where X is the argument of the entrypoint
 - It's documentation is available on http://localhost:5000/apidocs/